-Interdisciplinary Ph.D.
-Proposal Guidelines
+Interdisciplinary PhD Proposal Guidelines

-In addition to the regular disciplinary programs leading to the Ph.D. degree, the School of Liberal Arts recognizes that individual student needs may require interdisciplinary programs.
+In addition to the regular disciplinary programs leading to the PhD degree, the School of Liberal Arts recognizes that individual student needs may require interdisciplinary programs.
 Frequently, these can be arranged by a candidate’s major department simply by incorporating courses or fields from other departments in the candidate’s program.
-The School of Liberal Arts also recognizes that a special interdisciplinary Ph.D. program may occasionally become desirable to meet the educational and career needs of an individual student using university resources not reflected in any single department.
+The School of Liberal Arts also recognizes that a special interdisciplinary PhD program may occasionally become desirable to meet the educational and career needs of an individual student using university resources not reflected in any single department.

-The following provisions are made for the development, approval, and supervision of special programs leading to the Ph.D. degree:
+The following provisions are made for the development, approval, and supervision of special programs leading to the PhD degree:

 For such a program to be feasible at least one of the disciplines included in the interdisciplinary PhD proposal must be a department that offers a PhD degree and there must be at least one member of the faculty who is a specialist in the interdisciplinary area of the student’s interest and a sufficient number of faculty in at least two departments who are prepared to supervise work in it.
 To determine feasibility, an eligible student should consult with the appropriate faculty before making a formal application proposal.

-committee draws up a study plan/proposal indicating research facilities and setting forth requirements including fields, courses, total credit hours, language requirement, teaching and/or research requirements, required examinations, probable dissertation topic, projected timeline to completion of degree requirements, committee members.
-The chair of the special committee forwards the study plan/ proposal, explanation of why the proposed course of study could not be accomplished solely through the candidate’s major department and a statement of the student’s qualifications to the chairs of those departments concerned for comment and approval and then to the Dean (or designee) of the School of Liberal Arts.
-(See suggested outline for proposal on page 3).
+Upon notification, the Dean (or Deans’ designee) appoints a committee consisting of at least three members of the faculty of Liberal Arts recommended by the major advisor in consultation with the student and the faculty of those departments concerned.
+Note: If the committee requires graduate faculty that are not members of the School of Liberal Arts faculty, the committee must consist of a minimum of 3 members of the School of Liberal Arts faculty plus the additional members.
+Normally, the major advisor acts as chair of this committee.
+The special committee draws up a study plan/proposal indicating research facilities and setting forth requirements including courses to be taken, total credit hours, language requirement, teaching and/or research requirements, required examinations, probable dissertation topic, projected timeline for completion of degree requirements (ie. exams, prospectus defense, admission to candidacy), and dissertation committee members.
+At least 12 hours of course work must be taken after the special interdisciplinary PhD proposal is approved by the Graduate Studies Committee.
+The chair of the special committee forwards the study plan/proposal, explanation of why the proposed course of study could not be accomplished solely through the candidate’s major department and a statement of the student’s qualifications to the chairs of those departments concerned for comment and approval and then to the Dean (or designee) of the School of Liberal Arts.
+(See suggested outline for proposal below).

-The Dean (or designee) of the School of Liberal Arts then presents the proposal and any views of departments concerned to the Graduate Studies Committee for its consideration.
-At least 12 hours of course work must be taken after the special interdisciplinary Ph.D. proposal is approved by the Graduate Studies Committee.
-Approval by the Graduate Studies Committee authorizes the student to follow the special interdepartmental program.
+The Dean (or designee) of the School of Liberal Arts then presents the proposal and any comments from the relevant departments to the Graduate Studies Committee for its consideration.
+Approval by the Graduate Studies Committee authorizes the student to transfer to the special interdisciplinary program.

-The special committee constitutes the student’s qualifying examination committee, his/her dissertation committee, and performs all the functions normally carried out by departmental faculty in a regular Ph.D. program.
-The special committee chair serves as the chief sponsor of the candidate’s Ph.D. dissertation and performs functions normally carried out by a department chair (supervision of financial assistance in cooperation with the Dean of the School of Liberal Arts and the chairs of those departments concerned, coordination of faculty, supervision of the student’s academic work, overseeing qualifying examinations, and recommendation for formal admission to candidacy for the Ph.D.).
+The special committee constitutes the student’s qualifying examination committee, his/her dissertation committee, and performs all the functions normally carried out by departmental faculty in a regular PhD program.
+The special committee chair serves as the chief sponsor of the candidate’s PhD dissertation and performs functions normally carried out by a department chair (supervision of financial assistance in cooperation with the Dean of the School of Liberal Arts and the chairs of those departments concerned, coordination of faculty, supervision of the student’s academic work, overseeing qualifying examinations, and recommendation for formal admission to candidacy for the PhD).

-Outline for an Interdisciplinary Ph.D.
-Proposal
+Outline for an Interdisciplinary PhD Proposal

-1. Title of Interdisciplinary Ph.D.
-Program
+1. Title of Interdisciplinary PhD Program (to include all relevant departments)

 2. Academic qualifications of the student